What The Twilight Cast Members Are Doing Now

 The adopted sister of Edward Cullen and married to Emmett Cullen, Rosalie has been a vampire since the 1930s and is a member of the Olympic coven.
 Played by Nikki Reed, the actress/screenwriter previously best known for the 2003 autobiographical drama, Thirteen, which was directed by Catherine Hardwicke (who also helmed the first Twilight), has bounced between films and television since her time in the Twilight Saga came to a close.

 On television, Nikki Reed was seen in Sleepy Hollow, Dollface, and V-Wars.
 Additionally, the actress starred in a few indie movies, including Empire State, Pawn, and Jack Goes Home, which she co-produced.
 Furthermore, Reed stepped in the director's chair for last year's short film, Andy's Song.

 In her personal life, Nikki Reed separated from her first husband, Paul McDonald, in 2014, and the divorce was finalized in 2015, and she got remarried to Ian Somerhalder that same year.
 The acting couple share a young daughter together, who was born in 2017, as Reed announced on her Instagram.
+She’s still very active on social media, and most recently even went onto former Twilight co-star, Ashley Greene’s, podcast, according to her Instagram post.

 Jackson Rathbone (Jasper Hale)

 As one of the few surviving vampires of the Southern vampire wars, Jasper Hale, played by Jackson Rathbone, later joined the Olympic coven and became the husband of Alice Cullen.
 Since his commitments to Twilight have ceased, Rathbone's most prominent work has been on the tube in a variety of shows that include Aim High, Finding Carter, White Collar, NTSF: SD: SUV, and The Last Ship.
-Notably after Twilight wrapped, Rathbone settled down to family life.
-He shares three children with his wife, Sheila Hafsadi, and they were married in 2013.
-The oldest child was born in 2012 (and fellow Twilight star Nikki Reed is the godmother) and the youngest was born only months ago on December 31st, 2019.
-Talk about a happy new year!

-Additionally, in 2014, Jackson Rathbone went through a harrowing experience.
-While on board an airplane in 2014, an engine exploded.
-The plane needed to make an emergency landing.
-While there were four reported injuries aboard the air vessel, all the passengers survived the ordeal, thankfully.
+He’s also appeared in a variety of movies such as Mixtape, The Wall of Mexico and more.

+Coming up, Rathbone is going to star in a variety of movies, including Condor’s Nest, Zero Road, and Books & Drinks.

 Anna Kendrick (Jessica Stanley)

 As Bella Swan's high school best friend, Jessica Stanley, played by Anna Kendrick, plays a relatively minor role in the Twilight proceedings.
 But over the course of the franchise, Kendrick's career skyrocketed — to the point where she has become arguably as famous (if not more so) than some of her Twilight co-stars.

 Notably after garnering an Oscar nomination for her stellar performance in 2009's Up in the Air, Kendrick has been seen in a variety of movies both big and small.
 One of the most prominent was her lead role in the Pitch Perfect trilogy, though she has also starred in Into the Woods, Mike and Dave Need Wedding Dates, The Accountant, A Simple Favor, and Noelle.
-Kendrick can be heard in Trolls and she has Trolls World Tour next.
+Kendrick can be heard in Trolls and it’s sequel, Trolls World Tour.
+Kendrick also stepped into television for a little bit with a main role on the HBO Max original show, Love Life.
+Soon, she will appear in many new movies, such as Alice, Darling, The Dating Game and more.

 In 2016, Anna Kendrick became an author with her memoir, Scrappy Little Nobody.
 In the book, Kendrick noted that working on these movies (even in a minor capacity) gave her consistent work as the future A-lister continued to push herself into other films, some of which didn't pay her nearly as much.
-Though in a recent tweet, Anna Kendrick claimed (either cheekily or sincerely, it can be hard to tell with her) that she forgot she was in these films.
+Though in a 2018 tweet, Anna Kendrick claimed (either cheekily or sincerely, it can be hard to tell with her) that she forgot she was in these films.

-Who is your favorite Twilight star?
-Let us know in the comments below!
+Out of all these stars, I’m sure that there’s something with them that you have seen in the last few years.
+And I know no matter what we are going to be seeing a heck of a lot more of them, whether that be in 2022 or beyond.

+Will is an entertainment writer based in Pittsburgh, PA.
+His writing can also be found in The Playlist, Cut Print Film, We Got This Covered, The Young Folks, Slate and other outlets.
+He also co-hosts the weekly film/TV podcast Cinemaholics with Jon Negroni and he likes to think he's a professional Garfield enthusiast.